 Be clear with your job requirements, so you can find the right person to help with your tile and grout cleaning.
 Once you have an offer, all you have to do is wait for them to come to your home and start cleaning!

-Find tile & grout cleaners, fastPost a task
+Find tile and grout cleaners, fastPost a task

-It depends on how heavily the area is being used in your house.
-How many pets or children you have.
-Some homes may require tile and grout cleaning once every 12-18 months whereas other homes may require it every 4 months or so.
+It depends on how heavily the area is being used in your house and how many pets or children you have.
+Some homes may require tile and grout cleaning once every 12-18 months, whereas others may need it every four months.

-Tiles and floors start to become dull and stained with time; only professional cleaning can restore your floors to its original shine.
+Tiles and floors become dull and stained with time; only professional cleaning can restore them to their original shine.

 Wall and floor tiles have different costs because the size of the area floor tiles cover is usually much more.
 Some house cleaning services will clean your bathroom and kitchen tiles for an extra fee which turns out to be cheaper than hiring a tile cleaner alone.
-The average tile cleaning rates are £15-£25/m2.
+The average tile cleaning rates are $.75 and $3 per square foot.

 Yes, cleaning costs will be more for larger homes or houses that are split on different floors.
-The cleaner will also charge a higher amount if you live in the city with limited parking space.
-However, if you get your tiles cleaned on a regular basis, your cleaner will be happy to give you a discount.
+The cleaner will also charge a higher amount if you live in a city with limited parking space.
+However, if you get your tiles cleaned regularly, your cleaner will be happy to give you a discount.

 Related price guides